taranguiz/Steady_to_SS_Fault/README.md

    ```
 3. Ensure Landlab is properly installed (see [Landlab documentation](https://landlab.readthedocs.io/))

+### Tutorial

+I am preparing a jupyter notebook to demostrate a quick use of the functions.
+Coming soon!

+### Data Files
 If you do not want to create a new synthetic topography you can use the following for replication:
 Aranguiz-Rago, T. (2025).
 Steady State Topography used in models for "Climate oscillation and fault slip rate control sediment aggradation and channel morphology along strike-slip faults" [Data set].
 Zenodo. https://doi.org/10.5281/zenodo.15870957